Rajat Subhra Hazra

 Dr. Rajat Subhra Hazra is an Indian mathematician specialising in probability theory.
 He was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, the highest science award in India, for the year 2020 in mathematical science category.
-He is affiliated to Indian Statistical Institute, Kolkata.
+He is affiliated to the Mathematical Institute of Leiden University, the Netherlands from 2021.
+Prior to that he was affiliated to Indian Statistical Institute, Kolkata.
 Dr. Hazra has a very broad range of research interests including extreme value theory, regular variation, random matrices, free probability, Gaussian free fields, branching random walks, membrane models, random graphs, etc.